Quantum state-preparation control in noisy environment via most-likely paths: Lindblad evolution and its unravelling for quantum control

 Let us now consider a specific control problem: state preparation for open quantum systems.
 The main task is to prepare a quantum system of interest in a desired target state $\rho_{\rm F}$, at a particular time $T$, where the system's dynamics at other intermediate times are irrelevant.
-In this case, a control objective shall indicate the difference between the actual ``final" state $\rho(T)$ and the target state $\rho_{\rm F}$.
-The most ubiquitous choice of an objective function is the \emph{quantum state fidelity} defined as
+In this case, a control objective shall indicate the difference between the actual state \red at the final time\blk, $\rho(T)$, and the \red ``final" \blk target state $\rho_{\rm F}$.
+The most ubiquitous choice of an objective function is the \textit{quantum state fidelity}~\cite{Jozsa1994} defined as

 for the two state matrices.
 We note that the last equality holds only when at least one of the two states is pure, which is typically satisfied because the target state is usually a pure state, i.e., ${\rm Tr}[\rho_{\rm F}^2]=1$.
-Given this objective function, one can then use the numerical methods mentioned earlier to solve for optimal control functions, $u_j(t)$ in Eq.~\eqref{Lindblad-ctrl}, that maximize the fidelity in Eq.~\eqref{eq-fidel}.
+Given this objective function, one can then use the numerical methods mentioned earlier to solve for optimal control functions, $u_j(t)$ in Eq.~\eqref{Lindblad-ctrl}, that maximise the fidelity in Eq.~\eqref{eq-fidel}.